akshayranganath/my-ai-projects/bedrock/similarity-search/README.md

 ## Architecture Details

-I began by using Amazon Bedrock and `Titan Embed Image` to create the embeddings.
-However, I realized this was more complex than necessary.
 ChromaDB[https://docs.trychroma.com/] implements [multimodal embedding](https://docs.trychroma.com/multi-modal).
 I used this functionality for the project.

 ## How does it work?